hgcl/clara-le/pages/posts/36-keeping-up-with-the-fruits-and-veggies.md

 The only problem is that we tend to have a lot of a few produces—yep congrats, that's how seasonal veggies work, Clara.
 This really challenges my creativity, as I need to find diverse ways to eat the same vegetables every day.

-The same is true with fruits, as we have a lot of prunes from the garden.
+The same is true with fruits, as we have a lot of plums from the garden.
 We also buy some extra peaches, apricots, and melons from local farmers.
 The duration of a fruit season is usually quite limited, so it feels a bit like "now or never".

 I love this abundance.
 Having too much of these fruits and veggies lead me to discover [zucchini soup](/recipes/zucchini-soup/), [peach ice tea](/recipes/peach-ice-tea), zucchini terrine, [tomato and zucchini tarte tatin](/recipes/tarte-tatin-with-summer-veggies/), [gaspacho](/recipes/gaspacho/), [fruit clafoutis](/recipes/clafoutis/), and more.